 ACI-NA Representation on GASAC

-The 34-member Governmental Accounting Standards Advisory Council (GASAC) is an organization of knowledgeable and experienced professionals that works closely with the Governmental Accounting Standards Board (GASB) in an advisory capacity and strives to ensure that the views of its members are consistently and effectively communicated to the GASB on a timely basis.
-The GASAC’s mission is to serve in an integral advisory role to the GASB in its process of establishing and improving standards of accounting and reporting for state and local governmental entities and to advise the Financial Accounting Foundation (FAF) upon request on matters affecting the GASB.
+The 34-member Governmental Accounting Standards Advisory Council (GASAC) is composed of knowledgeable and experienced professionals who work closely with the Governmental Accounting Standards Board (GASB) in an advisory capacity.
+The Council ensures that its members’ perspectives are consistently and effectively communicated to the GASB in a timely manner.
+GASAC’s mission is to serve an integral advisory role to the GASB as it establishes and improves accounting and reporting standards for state and local governmental entities.
+GASAC also advises the Financial Accounting Foundation (FAF), upon request, on matters affecting the GASB.

 Airport and Airline Business Working Group

-The ACI-NA Business Term Survey has been conducted since 2015 and has been well received with over sixty airport respondents annually.
-The survey was suspended during the COVID crisis and restarted in 2022.
-This survey catalogs commonly understood airport-airline business practices and Use and Lease Agreement terms and serves as a tool to assist airports in discussions with airlines over leases, rates, and charges, and other agreements by providing examples of where similar practices are in place.
+The ACI-NA Business Terms Survey has been conducted annually since 2015 and has consistently been well received, with at least sixty airport respondents each year.
+The survey catalogs commonly understood airport-airline business practices and Use and Lease Agreement terms, serving as a valuable tool for airports in discussions with airlines on leases, rates and charges, and other agreements by providing examples of where similar practices are already in place.

-This year, the working group focused on outreach to airports that have not responded to the 2023 survey and gathered agreements that are more current, along with rates and charges packages for posting to the Resource Library.
-The total number of responding airports reached 77.
-The results were presented at the Finance Workshop in Grand Rapids on September 7, and a webinar will be scheduled prior to the survey launch next year.
+This year, the working group focused on outreach to airports that had not yet responded to the 2024 survey and collected more current agreements, along with rates and charges packages, for posting to the Resource Library.
+The total number of responding airports reached 83.
+The results was presented at the Airport Business Working Group Meeting on June 23, during the 2025 Business of Airports Conference.

 Procurement Working Group